 Mitchelstown, County Cork

 Eight Degrees Brewing is located in County Cork – but its tag team of brewmasters are from Australia and New Zealand.
 The brewery’s flagship is the award-winning Howling Gale Irish Pale Ale, a crisp and refreshing beer brewed with Ireland-grown pale malt.
-They have three other flagship beers and brew a consistent lineup of one-offs and seasonal releases.
+They have six other flagship beers and brew a consistent lineup of one-offs and seasonal releases.

 Rathmullan, County Donegal